If employees are the heart of your small business, paying them accurately and on time could very well be what keeps things ticking.

 Managing payroll yourself may seem like a tempting way to save money.

 Be aware—it can consume hours of your time.
-You must handle employee withholdings, IRS forms and payments, and manage deadlines.
-There are many federal, state and local laws and regulations to follow.
+You must calculate employee withholdings, IRS forms, and payments, and manage deadlines.
+There are many federal, state, and local laws and regulations to follow.

 And your mistakes could cost you in penalties, fines and interest from errors and missed deadlines.